 Regardless of the approval route a device requires, the premarket submission process can be strenuous.
 Even the abbreviated 510(k) application requires about 25 types of documents that can result in hundreds-to-thousands of pages of text and images.
 Despite the grueling nature of these applications, adopting a product-centric approach throughout the new product development (NPD) period facilitates a smoother premarket notification process for medical device companies.

-Linking to the product record—which includes the product’s bill of material (BOM) and is often comprised of multiple levels of mechanical, electrical, and software components; assembly and test procedures; and other associated documents critical for classifying the device—is a pivotal feature for identifying a predicate device if needed, and for presenting correct and accurate documentation for either submittal process.
+Linking to the product record—which includes the product’s bill of materials (BOM) and is often comprised of multiple levels of mechanical, electrical, and software components; assembly and test procedures; and other associated documents critical for classifying the device—is a pivotal feature for identifying a predicate device if needed, and for presenting correct and accurate documentation for either submittal process.
 Additionally, eliminating disconnects between product design, test engineering, quality, and supply chain teams streamlines the submittal process and can aid companies seeking to demonstrate substantial equivalence to a predicate device.

-Missing a step at any point along the premarket application path or failing to update the application with substantial product changes not only delays a product’s time to market but, in extreme cases, can result in a company shutdown due to an unmarketable product.
+Missing a step at any point along the premarket application path or failing to update the application with substantial product changes not only delays a product’s time to market but, in extreme cases, can result in a company shut down due to an unmarketable product.
 As a result, the premarket period is a critical time for organization and communication across both product and quality teams.

-How Arena can help
+How Arena QMS can help

-Arena provides a product-centric QMS solution that provides a holistic view of the entire finished device by tying quality and regulatory events to the product’s relational BOM and its revision history.
+Arena provides a product-centric QMS software solution that provides a holistic view of the entire finished device by tying quality and regulatory events to the product’s relational BOM and its revision history.